HuobiRDCenter/huobi_Cpp/README.md

-# Huobi C++ SDK
+# Huobi C++ SDK v2

-This is Huobi C++ SDK, This is a lightweight c++ library, you can import to your C++ project and use this SDK to query all market data, trading and manage your account.

-The SDK supports both synchronous RESTful API invoking, and subscribe the market data from the Websocket connection.
+This is Huobi C++ SDK v2, you can import to your C++ project and use this SDK to query all market data, trading and manage your account.
+The SDK supports RESTful API invoking, and subscribing the market, account and order update from the WebSocket connection.

-## Huobi C++ SDK Releases

-Go to [Releases](https://github.com/HuobiRDCenter/huobi_Cpp/releases) page to view and download each release.
+If you already use SDK v1, it is strongly suggested migrate to v2 as we refactor the implementation to make it simpler and easy to maintain.
+We will stop the maintenance of v1 in the near future.
+Please refer to the instruction on how to migrate v1 to v2 in section [Migrate from v1](#Migrate-from-v1)

 ## Table of Contents